 Helene Segura, author of “The Inefficiency Assassin”, presented the group with some statistics about time, mostly about the wasted time.
 She called them “time leaks”, the time that literally slips away and is lost.
 Here are some examples that we can all relate to…

-- A co-worker who interrupts your work flow with a story about his/her weekend plans.
-On average it will take you 25 minutes to recover and get back on task after a interruption.
+- A co-worker who interrupts your workflow with a story about his/her weekend plans.
+On average it will take you 25 minutes to recover and get back on task after an interruption.

 - Distractions from our phones – so the notifications, phone calls, texts message, social media, etc. These interruptions can cost you on average 110 minutes a day.

 - “Multitasking” – the buzz word we all are familiar with.
 Research has proved that multitasking actually reduces your productivity, instead of improving your productivity because your mind is focused on too many tasks at once.
 Our brains just aren’t built to function that way.

 So you may be asking yourself, “what do I do about my co-workers?” or “Wait a second my kids might call me – I have to have my phone” or “If I don’t multitask I will never get anything done.”
 Helene presented 5 time management solutions that will help your productivity and ultimately help you to gain more time.

 - Set 3 Tasks.
 Start and end each day with 3 tasks that you must complete the next day.
 I like to call this “setting your intentions” for the next day.
 This will help you to have clarity when leaving the office to focus on your next and most important task, your home-life-balance.
 It will also prepare a road map for the next day at work.